aheschl1/tensors/README.md

 - [ ] O(rank * size) instead of O(size) broadcasting ops is bad
 - [ ] Broadcast cuda kernel puts a cap on tensor dim size - fix
 - [ ] Idx can be borrow [Dim] to avoid clone
+- [ ] 0 copy immutable broadcast views?
+- [ ] Allow F contiguous for matmul, as well as C.

 ## Some examples